-What is Low Risk Drinking?
+What is Low-Risk Drinking?

 Low-risk drinking involves limiting alcohol use to amounts and patterns that are unlikely to cause harm to oneself or others.
-Scientific evidence indicates that the risk of harm increases significantly when people consume more than two drinks per day and more than five days per week.
+Scientific evidence indicates that the risk of harm increases significantly when people consume more than the recommended amounts below.
 Because different types of alcoholic beverages contain different amounts of alcohol, it is important that you know what a standard drink is when you are cutting down or trying to stick to a limit.
 In the box below, you can see that standard drinks of different beverages are different sizes.
 But what they have in common, is that each of them contains about 10 grams of pure alcohol.
 The following can be used as a guide to help you keep track of your drinking.
 Remember, each is a standard drink.

-Light Beer Full Strength Beer Wine Port/Sherry Spirits 1 glass-425ml 1 glass-285ml 1 glass-100ml 1 glass-60ml 1 nip 30ml 2.9% alcohol 4.9% alcohol 12% alcohol 20% alcohol 40% alcohol
+Light Beer Full Strength Beer Wine Port/Sherry Spirits 1 glass-425ml 1 glass-285ml 1 glass-100ml 1 glass-60ml 1 nip-30ml 2.9% alcohol 4.9% alcohol 12% alcohol 20% alcohol 40% alcohol